-You will be able to schedule an appointment with your new PCM by contacting Patient Appointment Services (PAS) at 254-288-8888 or through the MHS Genesis Patient Portal; https://my.mhsgenesis.health.mil
+You can schedule an appointment with your new PCM by contacting Patient Appointment Services, or PAS at (254) 288-8888 or through the MHS Genesis Patient Portal at https://my.mhsgenesis.health.mil

 What if I am not satisfied with my new provider or clinic?

-If you are dissatisfied with the care you receive at one of the clinics, you can address it through the clinic leadership directly, or by submitting an ICE comment at: https://ice.disa.mil
+If you are dissatisfied with the care you receive, you can address it through the clinic leadership directly, or by submitting an ICE comment.

 Will nurse walk-ins still be available?

-Nurse walk-ins will still be available at your assigned clinic Monday through Friday from 8-11 a.m. and 1-3 p.m. except on the 1st and 3rd Fridays of the month because of training.
+Nurse walk-ins will still be available at your assigned clinic Monday through Friday from 8-11 a.m. and 1-3 p.m. except on the 1st and 3rd Fridays of the month when the medical homes will be closed for training.

 Will the clinic hours stay the same?

-Clinic hours at both clinics will remain the same.
+Clinic hours at both facilities will remain the same.